Tecdiary/mps-guide/v1/guide/readme.md

 ## Dashboard

-Dashboard has week, monthly and yearly charts with date and year selection.
+Dashboard has 7 days, monthly and yearly charts with month and year selection.

 We would like to listen your feedback to improve and make dashboard more informative.